About Nesta

 How can your platform help people or organisations interested in fundraising for a good cause?

-Ethex has lists of share and bond offers from community benefit societies (BenComs), co-ops, charities, and social enterprises looking to raise finance from retail investors.
-These could be organisations looking to finance a new organic farm shop, start a community energy scheme or build affordable housing.
+Ethex lists share and bond offers from community benefit societies, co-ops, charities, community-based organisations, profit-for-purpose businesses and social enterprises looking to raise finance from retail investors.
+These could be organisations seeking funding to finance a new organic farm, start a community energy scheme, provide affordable loans to financially underserved workers or build affordable housing.

 Could you give an example of what a typical Ethex project looks like?